FlaxEngine/FlaxDocs/manual/get-started/prefabs/index.md

 ![Prefabs](media/nested_prefabs.gif)

-A **Prefab** is an asset that contains serialized **actors hierarchy including scripts** and data.
+A **Prefab** is an asset that contains serialized **actors hierarchy, including scripts and data**.
 The prefab acts like a template or an archetype which you can spawn in the scene.
 Any edits made to a prefab asset are immediately reflected in all instances produced from it, but you can also override components and settings for each instance individually.

 Flax supports creating **Nested Prefabs** which means you can use objects from prefabs inside other prefabs.
 This helps with creating advanced gameplay content.

 Creating and applying changes to prefabs is only supported in the Editor.
-However, spawning prefabs is dedicated to being used at runtime right in your game.
+However, spawning prefabs can be done at game runtime, and can be done using game scripts.
 Use this documentation section to learn more about creating and using prefabs.

 ## Topics